What an exciting afternoon!

 We were dismissed from work at 1:30 today to prepare for the throngs of traffic and potential riots, but it was not an early afternoon for Shannon and me.
 In preparation for our extraordinary safari, we needed to get a few vaccinations.
 Shannon is properly prepared for life abroad, having been shot up with a plethora of special shots before departing the US.
 I, on the other hand, am sorely unprepared.
 And because I’m lazy and mostly because I hate the thought of foreign substances being injected into my bloodstream, I would have easily passed on the injections until Shannon reminded me of the dangers associated with polio, cholera, and/or yellow fever.

 I shouldn’t say that Egypt does not offer small clinics for vaccinations; in fact, I’m sure there are hundreds of them operating over butcher shops or dry cleaners.
-But the only one we were familiar with that was actually rumored to be sterile was located in Terminal 1 of the Cairo airport.
+But the only one we were familiar with was located in Terminal 1 of the Cairo airport.
 Sitting in the car en route to the airport, I was not a happy camper.

 “No!
 Of course not,” I responded.